 The Loan Agreement includes customary affirmative and restrictive covenants, including, but not limited to, restrictions on the payment of dividends or other equity distributions and the incurrence of debt or liens upon the assets of the Company or its subsidiaries.
 The Loan Agreement does not contain any financial maintenance covenants other than a requirement to maintain a minimum cash balance.
-Prior to the Second and Third Amendments, the Company was required to maintain a cash balance of not less than \$2.5 million in a deposit account pledged to secure the Loan Agreement and subject to an account control agreement.
-In connection with the Second Amendment, this requirement was temporarily eliminated for the period beginning April 1, 2020 and ending June 30, 2020.
+As of March 31, 2020, the Company was required to maintain a cash balance of not less than \$2.5 million in a deposit account pledged to secure the Loan Agreement and subject to an account control agreement.
+In connection with the April Amendment, this requirement was temporarily eliminated for the period beginning April 1, 2020 and ending June 30, 2020.
 Beginning July 1, 2020, until the repayment of the full amounts due under the Loan Agreement, the Company must maintain a minimum cash balance equal to the lesser of (i) \$1.0 million or (ii) the then-current aggregate outstanding principal balance of the loans.
-However, with the Third Amendment, the minimum cash requirement was eliminated entirely.
 The Loan Agreement includes customary events of default, including payment defaults, covenant defaults, and material adverse change default.
 Upon the occurrence of an event of default and following any applicable cure periods, a default interest rate of an additional 5.0% will be applied to the outstanding loan balances, and the Lenders may declare all outstanding obligations immediately due and payable and take such other actions as set forth in the Loan Agreement.

-The costs incurred in connection with the Loan Agreement, along with the allocated fair value of the common stock warrants issued upon execution of the Loan Agreement are treated as a debt discount and are offset against the carrying value of the notes payable in the Company's Condensed Consolidated Balance Sheet as of June 30, 2020 and December 31, 2019.
-The Second Amendment was considered a modification to the existing agreement for accounting purposes.
-As such, the Company determined a new effective interest rate of 17.8% on the debt considering the remaining unamortized cost and the increase to the final payment for the second tranche.
-The related costs will be amortized and the final payments for the first and second loan tranches are accrued as additional interest expense, using the effective interest method over the remaining term of the Loan Agreement.
+The costs incurred in connection with the Loan Agreement, along with the allocated fair value of the Warrants issued of \$0.9 million were treated as a debt discount and are offset against the carrying value of the notes payable in the Company's Condensed Consolidated Balance Sheet as of March 31, 2020 and December 31, 2019.
+These costs will be recognized as interest expense over the term of the first tranche using the effective interest method.
+The final payments for the first and second loan tranches are accrued as additional interest expense, using the effective interest method, over the term of the relevant tranche.